Landlord-Tech/opp-landing-page/landlords/landlords.md

   the most advanced pet policy platform on the market. "
 heroHeading: Stop Pet Damage In Its Tracks!
 heroText: Ready to take the pet frustrations out of your rental portfolio?
-If you are looking to crack down on unauthorized pets, fraudulent ESA letters, waste management, and the damage and time it takes to deal with, you have come to the right place!
+If you are looking to eliminate unauthorized pets, fraudulent ESA letters, poor pet waste-management practices, as well as prevent unnecessary pet damage and cost, you have come to the right place!
 heroBtn: Get started
 heroBtnUrl: https://app.ourpetpolicy.com/?auth=signup
 heroImg: /assets/homepage.jpg